+Summary (CSV)

-Summary (CSV) CSV (comma separated variable) version of the summary file.
+CSV (comma separated variable) version of the summary file.

+ISO-MME

-ISO-MME The ISO-MME format (ISO/TS 13499) is a data exchange format for crash analyses comprising a number of folders and files.
-This option works slightly differently to the others, in that you need to select a model for T/HIS to extract the data from and provide a configuration file to specify what data should be written out, rather than selecting curves.
+The ISO-MME format (ISO/TS 13499) is a data exchange format for crash analyses comprising a number of folders and files.
+Two methods exist based on the type of data source used: Curves or Models.
+Selecting Curves launches the Curve to ISO-MME script for export configuration which requires user input to select the curves and other options.
+Selecting Models requires choosing a model for T/HIS to extract the data from and provide a configuration file to specify what data should be written out.

-This is needed because the naming conventions of the output files, set out in the ISO standard, follow specific rules which require extra data that isn't present in the curves alone and they also contain lines at the top of the files which describe the data in more detail.
-The contents of the configuration file are described in ISO-MME Configuration File .
+This extra configuration is needed because the naming conventions of the output files, set out in the ISO standard, follow specific rules which require extra data that isn't present in the curves alone and they also contain lines at the top of the files which describe the data in more detail.
+The contents of the configuration file are described in ISO-MME Configuration File.